syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-mac.md

 ![.Net Core console Output](Workingwith_Mac/GettingStartedSample.png)

-## Read and edit a PowerPoint file in .NET Core Console application project on Linux
+## Read and edit a PowerPoint file in .NET Core Console application project on Mac OS

 You can edit an existing PowerPoint file on Mac system using this library.
 The below code snippet demonstrates accessing a shape from a slide and changing the text within it.